karlhepler/plaid/README.md

 =====================
 > _with Laravel extras_

 This is a fairly robust set of classes that attempts to adhere strictly to the [Plaid API documentation](https://plaid.com/docs/api).

-It's not quite finished, but I've organized the code structure with expansion in mind.
-I have a list of service implementations below.

 -------------------------